hackingbutlegal/threat-parallels/README.md

 This project is part of ongoing research into threat actor methodologies and parallel patterns in cyber and information operations.
 When using or referencing this work, please cite: Singh, J. (2024).
 Threat Actor Parallels Visualization.
 GitHub. https://github.com/hackingbutlegal/threat-parallels

 ---

-*Note: This project is for educational purposes and aims to improve understanding of threat actor methodologies.
-It should be used responsibly and in accordance with applicable laws and regulations.*